TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-iosenrollment.md

 ## **Recommended steps**

-The first step in troubleshooting enrollment issues using the [Intune Troubleshooting Portal.](data-blade:Microsoft_Intune_DeviceSettings.TroubleshootBlade)<br>
+Start troubleshooting enrollment issues with the [Intune Troubleshooting Portal.](data-blade:Microsoft_Intune_DeviceSettings.TroubleshootBlade)<br>

-The Troubleshooting Portal allows you to easily look up detailed information on a user's enrollment issue.
+The Troubleshooting Portal helps you easily look up detailed information on a user's enrollment issue.
 It also provides resolutions for many common enrollment failures.
 Review the Troubleshooting Portal documentation [here](https://docs.microsoft.com/intune/help-desk-operators).

-Let's take a look at a couple common iOS enrollment error messages and how to resolve them:
+Let's take a look at a few common iOS enrollment error messages and how to resolve them:

 **"Device Cap Reached"** - This issue occurs if the user tries to enroll more devices than the device enrollment limit.
 You can modify how many devices a user can enroll [here](https://portal.azure.com/#blade/Microsoft_Intune_Enrollment/OverviewBlade/enrollmentRules).
 If at the max, [retire a device](https://docs.microsoft.com/intune/devices-wipe) so a new one can be enrolled.